gad-lang/gad/docs/builtins.md

 ### char

 Tries to convert the given object to a char value and returns it.
-Note that, if string object is provided and encoding is invalid or string is empty, undefined is returned.
+Note that, if string object is provided and encoding is invalid or string is empty, nil is returned.
 Note that, `char` type is derived from Go's rune type, see numeric conversions in [Go spec.](https://golang.org/ref/spec#Conversions) and conversion relies on Go's "wrap around".